AndreaFCR/Homepage-Adalab-Simple-Version/README.md

 # Mid-term evaluation of module 1 - Promo Jemison - Adalab

 Task for mid-term evaluation of module 1.
-Task's aim is to develop a minimalist version of Adalab landing page using css (scss) and html, both learned during this part of the course.
+Task's aim is to develop a minimalist version of Adalab's landing page using css (scss) and html, both learned during this part of the course.

 ## Built with 🛠️